How You Can Salvage Your Trip When Flight Delays and Cancellations Happen

 Be flexible

 Get in the car if you have to.
-We offered to drive to Toronto if that were to help.
-Or get us to Paris or London and we’d get to Spain some other way (Ryan Air and Vueling are always good cheap options), or the numerous trains in Europe.
+Or, in the case of a missed flight to Spain, get us to Paris or London and we’d get to Spain some other way (Ryan Air and Vueling are always good cheap options), or the numerous trains in Europe.

 Your sob story is irrelevant